mlowery/getchange/README.md

 * stashes any changes
 * creates a branch matching the original topic
 * fetches the latest revision of the parent change of the given change
-* cherry-picks the given change on top of latest parent change
+* cherry-picks the given change on top of latest parent change (which could be master or a dependency)

 ## Test